Infamous (series): Infamous Collection

 The Infamous Collection is a collection of Infamous, Infamous 2, and Infamous: Festival of Blood, bundled together as part of Sony's line of PlayStation Collections for PlayStation 3.
 The collection, along with the God of War Saga and the Ratchet & Clank Collection, were the first releases in Sony's line, being released on August 28, 2012, in North America.
 The games feature the same features as their original releases.
-In addition to the games, the collection features bonus content, including extra missions, and additional character costumes, power ups and weapon styles.
+In addition to the games, the collection features bonus content, including extra missions, additional character costumes, power ups and weapon styles.

 Other appearances

-Cole appears a playable character in the PlayStation 3 and PlayStation Vita versions of Street Fighter X Tekken, and as both his good and evil forms in PlayStation All-Stars Battle Royale.
-The series is also referenced in the PlayStation 5 game Astro's Playroom with one of the game's robots dressed as Cole, mimicking his Induction Grind ability.
+Cole appears a playable character in the PlayStation 3 and PlayStation Vita versions of Street Fighter X Tekken (2012), and as both his good and evil forms in PlayStation All-Stars Battle Royale (2012).
+The series is also referenced in the PlayStation 5 game Astro's Playroom (2020) with one of the game's robots dressed as Cole, mimicking his Induction Grind ability.
+The characters Cole MacGrath, Delsin Rowe, and Fetch are similarly referenced as robots in Astro Bot (2024).